 You’re allowed to feel hurt, mad, or just plain sour.

-While it’s rarely your responsibility to rehabilitate the emotionally harmful behaviors of others, it is your responsibility to protect yourself from the outcome of those behaviors.
+While it’s rarely your sole responsibility to rehabilitate the emotionally harmful behaviors of others, it is your responsibility to protect yourself from the outcome of those behaviors.

-If you find you are being glossed over by someone else’s positivity, don’t be afraid to let them know, clearly but gently, that that isn’t what you’re looking for.
+If you find someone else’s positivity is glossing over you, don’t be afraid to tell them clearly but gently that that isn’t what you need right now.
 Try phrases like:

-- “I will feel better later, but I need time to process this first”
+- “I will feel better later, but I need time to process this first.”